j3270/pico-project-template/README.md

 As the title says, this repo is a project template for working with the RaspberryPi Pico-series of devices.
 This project template was developed using information found in the following documentation;

 [Getting started with Raspberry Pi Pico-series](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)
-- Doesn't hurt to read the whole thing, however, the following sections I founf most useful
+- Doesn't hurt to read the whole thing, however, the following sections I found most useful
     - Chapter 1.
 Introduction
     - Appendix B: Picotool
     - Appendix C: Manual toolchain setup